Position

 Responsibilities:

-• Design and implement fire protection systems including fire alarm, detection, suppression, and sprinkler systems.
+• Design and implement fire protection systems including fire detection, suppression, and alarm systems.

-• Develop and maintain fire protection system maintenance plans.
+• Develop and maintain fire safety plans and emergency response procedures.

 Qualifications

-• Bachelor’s degree in Fire Protection Engineering, Fire Science, or a related field.
+• Bachelor’s degree in Fire Protection Engineering, Fire Science, Mechanical Engineering, or a related field.

 Is becoming a Fire Protection Engineer a good career path?